Your role as a new dad

 You can lodge a claim for Dad and Partner Pay up to three months before or within 12 months after your child’s birth or adoption.
 It can be taken any time in the first year after birth or adoption.

-To find out if you are eligible or to claim online, visit the Department of Human Services – Dad and Partner Pay webpage, or call 136 150.
+To find out whether you’re eligible or to claim online, visit the Department of Human Services – Dad and Partner Pay webpage or call 136 150.

 Your other entitlements

-Your family might also be able to get Paid Parental Leave or Baby Bonus, and Family Tax Benefit.
-Visit the Department of Human Services (DHS) website to find out if you are eligible and to learn more about the range of DHS payments to support families.
+Your family might also be able to get Parental Leave Pay or the Newborn Upfront Payment and Newborn Supplement, and the Family Tax Benefit.
+Visit the Department of Human Services website to find out if you’re eligible and to learn more about the range of DHS payments to support families.

 Dad and Partner Pay doesn’t change any of your existing entitlements to unpaid parental leave under the National Employment Standards.

 Under the National Employment Standards, parents (both mums and dads) who have worked continuously for their employer for 12 months or more have an entitlement to 12 months of unpaid parental leave.
 Both parents can take up to three weeks of the unpaid parental leave at the same time.

 If you’ve worked for your employer for less than 12 months, you can negotiate unpaid parental leave with your employer.

 You might like to read more about unpaid parental leave and the National Employment Standards.